Internet outages briefly disrupt access to websites, apps | Technology

 A wave of brief internet outages hit the websites and apps of dozens of financial institutions, airlines and other companies across the globe Thursday.
 The Hong Kong Stock Exchange said in a post on Twitter Thursday afternoon Hong Kong time that its site was facing technical issues and that it was investigating.
 It said in another post 17 minutes later that its websites were back to normal.

 Many services were up and running after an hour or so but the affected companies said they were working overtime to prevent further problems.
-Banking services were severely disrupted, with Westpac, the Commonwealth, ANZ and St George all down, along with the website of the Reserve Bank of Australia.
+Banking services were severely disrupted, with Westpac, the Commonwealth, ANZ and St George all down, along with the website of the Reserve Bank of Australia, the country's central bank.
+The Reserve Bank cancelled a bond-buying operation due to technical difficulties facing several banks that were to participate.

 Services have mostly been restored.